GetBlok-io/ergo-smartpooling-contracts/README.md

 to specific members or scripts representing members.
 As with the other payment schemes, the simplest form of payment would be to some P2PK address.

-We may use Member Payouts to create multiple levels of payment.
-For example, we may create subpools of miners that decide how their own payment is distributed.
+We may use Member Payouts to create multiple levels of decentralized payments.
+For example, we may create subpools of miners that decide how their own payment is distributed using a vote system.
 The only thing that the SmartPool does is transfer ERG to each of its direct children/members.
 These subpools would allow miners to dictate how they each individually get paid.